| Title: | Probabilistic Reconciliation via Conditioning |

 A list containing the reconciled forecasts.
 The list has the following named elements:

-) containing reconciled samples for the upper time series;
+upper_rec_samples: a matrix (n_upper x num_samples) containing reconciled samples for the upper time series (only if return_upper = TRUE).

 Corani, G., Azzimonti, D., Rubattu, N. (2024).
 Probabilistic reconciliation of count time series.
 International Journal of Forecasting 40 (2), 457-469. doi:10.1016/j.ijforecast.2023.04.003.